Our National Advisory Board

 Patrick is a Southern New Jersey native and continues to reside in South Jersey.
 He is a graduate of Rutgers University, Camden.
 He previously served on the Toys for Tots Board of Directors for 9 years, and also serves on the Advisory Board of other charitable organizations.

-Vice Admiral (retired) Frederick J. Roegge is President of Holtec Government Services; he also serves as the Senior Vice President and Chief Strategy Officer of the parent, Holtec International, providing high technology goods and services to energy industry and US government customers.
+Vice Admiral (Retired) Frederick J. Roegge is a member of the Homecoming 250 Board.
+Fritz is President of Holtec Government Services; he also serves as the Senior Vice President and Chief Strategy Officer of the parent, Holtec International, providing high technology goods and services to energy industry and US government customers.
 Fritz joined Holtec after a Navy career as a submarine officer and nuclear propulsion engineer.
 In his 30+ years of service he led organizations of progressively increasing size, budget, and complexity ranging from command of a single US nuclear-powered submarine to command of the entire US Pacific Submarine Force.
-His other experiences include human resources and diversity, equity, and inclusion responsibilities for Navy servicemembers, a Congressional liaison for the Secretary of the Navy, and senior responsibilities in joint and coalition organizations culminating as President of the National Defense University.
+His other experiences include manpower and personnel policy for Navy servicemembers, a Congressional liaison for the Secretary of the Navy, and senior responsibilities in joint and coalition organizations culminating as President of the National Defense University.

 Fritz is an honors graduate of the University of Minnesota with a Bachelor of Science in Mechanical Engineering, and he earned a Master of Science in Engineering Management from the Catholic University of America and a Master of Arts with highest distinction in National Security and Strategic Studies from the Naval War College.
 He was a fellow of the Massachusetts Institute of Technology Seminar XXI program for national security leaders and of the Harvard University Kennedy School National Security Executive Program.